 Harlequins spent most of their life in coastal marine areas.
 During winter, these ducks gather at traditional sites along the coast to feed in the winter seas.
 But in the spring they leave the coast and head up rivers and streams to breed.

 After the nest is built, and the hen begins to lay her eggs, the male takes off.
 After leaving their mates, they migrate to specific sites to undergo their yearly molt.
 Females join males after her brood has left to go through her molt.
 They are back on the coast by November.

-Harlequin ducks rely on a varied diet through the year.
-During spring and summer, when harlequins are on the nesting grounds, they feed mostly on insects and their larvae.
+Harlequin ducks rely on a varied diet throughout the year.
+During spring and summer, when Harlequins are on the nesting grounds, they feed mostly on insects and their larvae.
 The birds will dive to the bottom where they walk against the current, searching the stream bed for insect larvae.